Amerb908/ASP.NET-Project/README.md

 ## Overview

 This project is a web application designed to facilitate the collection and management of jokes, consisting of a question and an answer.
-In order to contribute jokes to the collection, users are required to sign in, ensuring a controlled and authenticated environment.
+To contribute jokes to the collection, users are required to sign in, ensuring a controlled and authenticated environment.

 ## Key Features